teleprint-me/teleprint-me/docs/technical/alt-model-file-format-specification.md

 ## Conclusion

-This specification provides a clear layout and simplifies parsing by maintaining a sequential, non-reversed structure, making it efficient and compatible with C-based executors.
+This specification provides a clear layout and simplifies parsing by maintaining a sequential structure, making it efficient and compatible with C-based executors.
 It serves as a solid foundation for current implementations while allowing for future extensions or modifications as needed.

 ---